abapGit/abapGit/docs/guide-regular-backup.md

 8. On the background mode page: click "Run background logic" to test the setup works

 9. Configure ZABAPGIT to run as a background job(SM36/SM37).
 Note: a dummy variant has to be created for the program, use SE38 to create the variant, values in the variant are not used for anything in background mode.

+To restore only some objects:

+Use Advanced / Reset Local (Force Pull)

+(available since April 2021)